 Can Poor Gut Health Contribute to Anger or Anxiety?

-Wrong, according to some scientists and other experts who now believe that there are other powerful contributors to these emotions.
+Wrong, according to some scientists and other experts who now believe that there are many powerful contributors to these mental health issues, and they are not caused by personal weakness or defects.
 Many experts believe there’s a definite relationship between your microbiome (the bacterial balance in your gut) and brain function.

 Recent discoveries indicate that the bacteria in your gut are constantly communicating with your brain’s central nervous system through endocrine, immune and neurological pathways.